yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/vmware-tanzu.md

 ## Prerequisites

 Before creating the Service Instance, you need to have YugabyteDB tile installed in your PCF marketplace.
 Follow the instructions[here](https://docs.pivotal.io/partners/yugabyte-db/).
-Also in your YugaWare instance that you brought up in your PCF environment you have configured cloud provider.
+Also in your Yugabyte Platform instance that you brought up in your PCF environment you have configured cloud provider.

 After installing the tile, you have two ways to create a YugabyteDB instance, one is through the App Manager UI, and other is through Cloud Foundry CLI (cf).